acoustic-content-samples/sample-android-restaurants/README.md

 This project assumes you have basic knowledge of developing Android apps and an IDE ready.
 The project requires Android 7.1.1 (API 25) so make sure you have that SDK.

-#### 1. Download the files
+#### 1. Download the files and copy into project

 Download all the files onto your workstation.
+If you are using Android Studio, create a new Android project and then copy the files downloaded into the "app" folder of your project before building.

 #### 2. Setup the content model manually or using [wchtools](https://github.com/ibm-wch/wchtools-cli/releases)